-- Pressuring government to publish previously some previously secret information about trade negotiations, although this is still very limited
+- Pressuring government consult with community groups as well as buinsess, and to publish some information about trade negotiations, although this is still very limited

 - Raising awareness of the social impacts of trade agreements through community education and public events, submissions to government and media debate.

 - Reducing public support for the Australia-US Free Trade Agreement (AUSFTA) from 65% to 34% in 2004.

 - Defeating some of the worst proposals in the AUSFTA, like threats to GM food labelling, the Pharmaceutical Benefits Scheme and giving corporations the right to sue governments over domestic laws, known as Investor-State Dispute Settlement (ISDS).
 The AUSFTA is the only US bilateral agreement which does not include ISDS.

 - Being part of global campaigns that defeated harmful proposals in the World Trade Organisation.

 - Influencing the Productivity Commission 2010 report on Bilateral and Regional Trade Agreements, which recommended against giving corporations the right to sue governments in trade agreements (ISDS), and against giving pharmaceutical companies more intellectual property rights in order to charge higher prices for medicines.

 - Being part of the global campaign which defeated the Anti-Counterfeiting Agreement in 2011

 - Influencing Australian Labor Government trade policy announced in 2011, which rejected the right of corporations to sue governments in trade agreements, (ISDS), adopted the Productivity Commission recommendations not to extend medicine monopolies and copyright monopolies, and pledged to preserve the right of governments to regulate the price of medicines through the Pharmaceutical Benefits Scheme.The policy against ISDS was reversed by the Liberal-National Coalition Government elected in 2013, but we have continued the campaign against ISDS.